kordc/SpotifyPlaylistAnalyzer/help.md

 ### Parallel Coordinates Plot

-A parallel coordinates plot show nice corelations between parameters.
+On parallel coordinates plot you can see for some clusters.
 It's very helpful with multivariete data.
-You can choose what parameters you want to include in the plot, as well as specific queries.
+You can choose what parameters you want to include in the plot, as well as specific queries (Unfortunatelly these are denoted by numbers, you can read them at the left of each query).

 ### Compare data on a sunchart